Sanster/text_renderer/README.md

 Some optional arguments:
 - corpus_dir: put txt file in corpus_dir
-- corpus_mode: different corpus type have different load/get_sample method.
+- corpus_mode: different corpus type have different load/get_sample method, see Corresponding function for detail
-- chars_file: chars not contained in chars_file will be filtered.
+- chars_file: chars not contained in chars_file will be filtered
 - bg_dir: 50% image background are loaded from background image dir
-- line: add underline, crop from table line, middle highlight.
+- line: add underline, crop from table line, middle highlight
 - noise: add gauss noise, uniform, salt/pepper noise, poisson noise

 There are a lot of configs used in renderer.py, you should change it to meet your own requirements.